gbrickell/raspberrypi_maker_PCB/README.md

 <img src="images/RPi_kits_PCB05_front_image01.png" width="200" height="180"> &nbsp; &nbsp; <img src="images/RPi_kits_PCB05_front01_900w.jpg" width="198" height="180"> &nbsp; &nbsp; <img src="images/RPI_PCB05_kit_parts_20210512_160539500_900w.jpg" width="267" height="180">

-The custom PCB (now at v5.0) was designed using KiCAD and the Kit has been defined to provide all the components needed to build a fully populated module.
+The custom PCB (now at v5.0) was designed using KiCAD and the layout has been defined to provide all the components needed to build a fully populated module.

-Full details about the project are published at <a href="https://onlinedevices.co.uk/Raspberry+Pi+Maker+Kit" target="_blank" >this link</a> and the designs for a small number of associated custom 3D printed components can be downloaded from <a href="https://www.prusaprinters.org/prints/68834-raspberry-pi-maker-kit-pcb-stands" target="_blank">here</a>.
+Full details about the project are published at <a href="https://onlinedevices.org.uk/Raspberry+Pi+Maker+PCB" target="_blank" >this link</a> and the designs for a small number of associated custom 3D printed components can be downloaded from <a href="https://www.prusaprinters.org/prints/68834-raspberry-pi-maker-kit-pcb-stands" target="_blank">here</a>.

 ## Raspberry Pi SBC code
 The code and documentation has been updated to allow for a generalised username instead of the previous default username 'pi' and an installation script is provided that not only downloads all the code and documentation but also installs all the various libraries/modules needed by the code.